40 Best Ways to Jumpstart Your Career

 Make your business trips an adventure

 The Japanese like to test the size of your mettle by serving you stuff from the bottom of Satan’s garbage can.
 A few years ago in Japan, my good friend Ko issued me just such a challenge.
 We had both enjoyed several frosty ones and were perhaps somewhat the worse for wear.
 Ko leaped up from his seat, grabbed a dish, and strode manfully toward me.
-Raising the plate to my face, he handed me an uncooked fish about 6 inches long, its eyeballs still in their sockets, its tail as hard and bony as God made it.
+Raising the plate to my face, he handed me an uncooked fish about half a foot long, its eyeballs still in their sockets, its tail as hard and bony as God made it.

 “You!” said Ko.
 “Eat this!”
 So I did, head first, in two bites.
 The trick is not to chew, but just to swallow.
 When it was done, I’m sure I looked a little green.
 “You da man!” said Ko, and he hugged me.
 My suggestion is to say that you’re a vegetarian.
 That is a well-respected choice over there.
 This will save you from the necessity of scooping monkey brains out of their skulls, as my friend Carl was asked to do on his last visit to China.
 Some things aren’t worth doing, even if they lead to improved revenues for the international division.